Neural Algorithmic Reasoning with Multiple Correct Solutions: Validating the model output distributions

 \subsection{Validating model output distributions for DFS}

 Figure \ref{fig:plot_unique_by_extracted_5_dfs} shows the marked advantage of \textit{AltUpwards} over \textit{Upwards}, as \textit{AltUpwards} finds as many solutions as DFS on small graphs, where \textit{Upwards} struggles to return any diversity of solutions.
-However, we can see the difficulty of emulating DFS using NAR on large graphs in Figure \ref{fig:plot_unique_by_extracted_64_dfs}, where the diversity of valid solutions remains small over many samples from the model output distributions.

-For those solutions that are valid, however, Figures \ref{fig:edge_reuse_mean_nx_dfs} and \ref{fig:edge_reuse_lineplot_nx_dfs} show that our sampling methods yield solutions that are similarly diverse (as measured by the mean proportion of edges they share between them) as running DFS on the input graph.
-Thus, it seems that the quality of output distributions themselves ought to be improved, potentially with more targeted deep learning approaches, because the sampling methods seem to produce diverse solutions given good distributions.
+However, we see in our results that our methods do not generalise to larger graph sizes, possibly indicating that the chosen encoding of the multiple solutions as probability distributions over predecessors is not suitable for problems with a very diverse set of solutions for a given graph.